zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 **Constraints:**

+- You SHOULD review your own code according to the checklist items in [docs/TESTING.md](../../docs/TESTING.md).
 - You MAY reply to user review threads with a concise response
   - You MUST keep your response to less than 3 sentences
 - You MUST check that all tasks are complete before proceeding